mattjmoran/resume/pages/checklist.md

 ### Cover Letters

-- Cover letters are optional but appreciated for explaining motivation and fit
+- Consider including a cover letter to explain your motivation and fit (optional but appreciated)
-- Cover letters are particularly important when making career transitions
+- Prioritize cover letters when making career transitions
 - Keep cover letters concise and focused
-- Cover letters should complement, not duplicate, your resume content
+- Ensure your cover letter complements, not duplicates, your resume content
-- In cover letters, demonstrate research into the company's mission and culture
+- Demonstrate research into the company's mission and culture
-- Include a brief, compelling story in your cover letter that illustrates your value
+- Include a brief, compelling story that illustrates your value

 ### Application Strategy